hitachi-nlp/lm-evaluation-harness/README.md

 # A Folk of Language Model Evaluation Harness
 This is a folk of [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) used in our paper [Enhancing Reasoning Capabilities of LLMs via Principled Synthetic Logic Corpus
 ](https://arxiv.org/abs/2411.12498).
-We added several benchmarks to the original lm-evaluation-harness.
+We added several benchmarks to the original lm-eval.

 For the basics of lm-eval, such as installation, please refer to the original readme [below](#original-readme-of-language-model-evaluation-harness).

-## Release Branches (READ CAREFULLY to determine which branch suits you)
+## Release Branches
 * **(New!)** `NeurIPS_2024` branch (2024-12)
     - We released the code for training LLMs.